appseconnect/docs/_posts/API-Management/Quickstart/2018-11-01-steps-to-create-swagger-documentation.md

         identifier: quickstartswagger
 ---

-**Swagger** is an Open Source Framework for the documentation of API’s.
+**Swagger** is an Open Source Framework for the documentation of API's.
 Swagger is a tools which enables you to generate, visualize and maintain your API docs, so that your documentation stays up-to-date as your API evolves.
 APPSeCONNECT Swagger documentation in portal is an apt platform which helps in easy maintainance of API throughout the evolution of the API Process.